 When compared to Alternative A, implementation of Alternative B would result in minor additional benefits to natural areas.
-While many of the program additions themselves are longstanding and traditionally have been implemented outside of the NRP, the action plans could provide additional benefits over the long term.
+While many of the program additions themselves are longstanding and traditionally have been implemented outside of the NRP, the action plans could provide additional benefits over the long term by focusing implementation efforts and ensuring focus area objectives are met.